Another snippet of local interest...

 Richard died in Genoa, Italy on 29th May 1850.
 His body was brought back to England and was buried in Audley Churchyard on June 17th, following an impressive funeral conducted by Rev. Wilbraham.
 He had in his lifetime accumulated great wealth and consolidated the Heathcotes as a leading family in North Staffordshire.

-Potteries Auctions has one of the Heathcote stained-glass windows from Apedale in our November 11th Antique, Rare Pottery & Fine Art Sale.
+Potteries Auctions sold one of the Heathcote stained-glass windows from Apedale in our November 11th Antique, Rare Pottery & Fine Art Sale.

 Lot 851E - 19th Century Arts and Crafts oblong stained and etched glass window with armorial coloured medallion, one of a series of four.
 The design appears somewhat redolent of William Morris in its appearance.
 By repute the Coat of Arms belong to the family of Richard Heathcote associated with local country house known as Apedale Hall, height 128 x 53cm (includes frame).